Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_07.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.7"}}
 10. Now move `party-details.html` into `client/parties/party-details`.
 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.8"}}
-11. Note update the `templateUrl` in our components, to support it's new path:
+11. We need to update the `templateUrl` in our components to support the new path, because that paths are absolute and not relative:
 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.9" filename="client/parties/parties-list/parties-list.component.js"}}
 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.9" filename="client/parties/party-details/party-details.component.js"}}
+13. Move `index.html` inside the client folder
+14. Don't forget to delete the original `app.js` files from the project's root folder.

 As you can see, everything is still working as before.
 We haven't needed to change any references in `index.html` like other frameworks.
 Meteor just takes care of all this.